Bath-Spa-Students/programming-skills-portfolio-rahma0809/Chapter 2- Variables & Comments/Exercises/README.md

 ## Exercise 1: Variables:ballot_box_with_check:

-Assign a message to a variable, and print that message.
+'Assign a message to a variable, and print that message.
-Then change the value of the variable to a new message, and print the new message.
+Then change the value of the variable to a new message, and print the new message.'

 &nbsp;
 &nbsp;